-Where i_t , f_t , and o_t are the input, forget, and output gates respectively, g_t is the candidate memory cell value, c_t is the current memory cell value, h_t is the current hidden state, h{t-1} is the hidden state of the previous time step, x_t is the input at time step t, W and b are the weights and biases respectively, and σ and \odot represent the sigmoid and element-wise multiplication operations respectively and tanh is the hyperbolic tangent activation function.
+In Table 1, i, f, and o, are the input, forget, and output gates, respectively, g_t is the candidate memory cell value, c_t is the current memory cell value, h_t is the current hidden state, h{t-1} is the hidden state of the previous time step, x_t is the input at time step t, W and b are the weights and biases, respectively.
+Also, σ and \odot represent the sigmoid and element-wise multiplication operations, respectively, and tanh is the hyperbolic tangent activation function.

-A BiLSTM allows the model to capture both past and future dependencies in a sequence, which can improve its performance on many sequence labeling tasks.
+BiLSTM allows the model to capture both past and future dependencies in a sequence, which can improve its performance on many sequence labeling tasks.
 The settings of the BiLSTM network play a crucial role in determining the model's performance during training.
 The training environment involves a process of trial and error to determine the optimal parameters for our model.
-To accomplish our objectives, we determined that the adaptive moment estimation optimizer was an effective solver.
-Moreover, we set a hidden unit number in the BiLSTM layer to 100, an initial learning rate of 0.01 with a maximum epoch of 80, and a mini-batch size of 100.
-The remaining hyperparameters were set to their default values as defined by MATLAB.
+To accomplish our objectives, we determined that the adap-